-- Medical Physics Residency Program Director: Dean Walton, MS, DABR
+- Medical Physics Residency Program Director: Dr. Nathan Schneider, Ph.D.
+DABR

-Dean earned his graduate degree at University of Toledo and has been practicing Medical Physics in the south west Michigan and Ohio area for nearly 30 years.
-He was the head Medical Physicist of a multiple site Radiation Oncology program in Toledo that commissioned over 6 linear accelerators in that time that include Elekta, Varian, and Siemens machines.
-His teaching capabilities and passion for the field, and also the patients were instrumental in training and developing young physicists that worked under him.
-Dean took the lead role in training our very first residents on the daunting task of performing commissioning and acceptance of a Elekta Versa Hd accelerator and Pinnacle treatment planning system with 160 MLC,EPID, 3D, IMRT, SRS/SBRT.
-These type of unique experience and close learning opportunities help make Dean a valued member of our program.
+Nathan earned his graduate degree at University of Cincinnati and has been practicing Medical Physics in the Ohio River Valley area as well as the east coast for over 20 years.
+He was the Chief Medical Physicist of a multiple site Radiation Oncology programs in Ohio, West Virginia and Vermont and has commissioned multiple linear accelerators in that time that include Elekta, Varian, and Siemens machines.
+His teaching capabilities, passion for the field, and commitment to training and developing young physicists that worked under him is steadfast.
+Nathan took the lead role as the director of the residency program in the Fall of 2022 and hopes to continue growing the program by training young physicists as well as performing commissioning and acceptance of a second Varian TrueBeam accelerator and Eclipse treatment planning system with 160 MLC,EPID, 3D, IMRT, VMAT, GATED, SRS/SBRT.
+His unique experience, love of the field and commitment to lifelong learning and education are some of what make Dr. Nathan Schneider a valued member of our program and fearless leader.

 - Medical Physics Residency Faculty: Dr. Peter Sandwall Ph.D.
 DABR